mklabs/tabtab/readme.md

 ![zsh](./docs/img/zsh-install.png)
 ![fish](./docs/img/fish-install.png)

+### Completion description

+> todo: zsh / fish offers the ability to define description with each
+> completion item, implemented with fish, have to adjust the same pattern to
+> zsh.

-### Completions for other programs
+### Completion for other programs

+#### nvm

 The `--completer` option allows you to delegate the completion part to another program.
-Let's nvm as an example.
+Let's take nvm as an example.

 The idea is to create a package named `nvm-complete`, with an executable that loads `tabtab` and handle the completion output of `nvm-complete completion`.